websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/saving-a-fragment-composition.md

       ![Provide the information for the Fragment composition in the dialog that appears.](./saving-a-fragment-composition/images/02.png)

     ```{note}
-    If no Site-specific Fragment Collection exists, the saved Fragment composition is saved automatically to a new Fragment Collection called Saved Fragments.
+    If no Site-specific Fragment Set exists, the saved Fragment composition is saved automatically to a new Set called Saved Fragments.
     ```

 ## Using Saved Fragment Compositions